A Study of Eight is a literary composition advancing the study of African Americans’ contribution to fashion history.

-The research involving this work was one of discovery and pride.
+Born into the CRM, the research involving this work was one of discovery and pride.
 I uncovered a part of history that was unknown, daunting, and of disgust.
 It was an amazing journey of being “in character” bearing witness to the story, as I read, researched, and wrote about it.
 When I needed a break, it was hard for me to let go of that time period, that person, that event.
 Everything around me was viewed through a lens of those times, of which I and my family lived through.
 I found myself wanting more with more questions.
 Historians are as good as their thorough unbiased research.
 Much of this history is not well documented, but fortunately the oral history brought life and a sense of integrity because they were witnesses, they were participants.
 I’d say that we all can “step into” the past and make good on its significant impact on our culture.
 Gorman concludes her unforgettable poem with this:

 The new dawn blooms as we free it.